ukushu/Ifrit/README.md

 - Fuze-Swift is dead :(
 + Ifrit is a Fuse-Swift reborn from hell and ALIVE as ever :)

+- Fuze-Swift supports async functins with callbacks, but does not support async/await
++ Ifrit supports callbacks and async/await both:)

-- Fuze-Swift async/multithreading issues.
+- Fuze-Swift have async/multithreading issues.
 Crashes is possible :(
 + Ifrit is a Fuze-Swift with fixed multithreading issues - no crashes :)

+- Fuze-Swift async functions returns incorrect results (wrong indexes) :((((
++ Ifrit's async functins returns correct indexes and covered with tests :)

 - Fuze-Swift written for xcode 11 and have a lot of warnings at now :(
 + Ifrit code is updated to swift's latest standards and there are no build warnings :)

-- Fuze-Swift supports async functins with callbacks, but does not support async/await
-+ Ifrit supports callbacks and async/await both:)

-- Fuze-Swift async functions returns incorrect results (wrong indexes) :((((
-+ Ifrit's async functins returns correct indexes and covered with tests :)

 + Ifrit - extended coverage with automated tests in general :)
 ```